Illusion: Intersensory

 Illusions can occur with the other senses including those involved in food perception.
 Both sound and touch have been shown to modulate the perceived staleness and crispness of food products.
 It was also discovered that even if some portion of the taste receptor on the tongue became damaged that illusory taste could be produced by tactile stimulation.
 Evidence of olfactory (smell) illusions occurred when positive or negative verbal labels were given prior to olfactory stimulation.
-The McGurk effect shows that what we hear is influenced by what we see as we hear the person speaking; when the auditory component of one sound is paired with the visual component of another sound, leading to the perception of a third sound.
+The McGurk effect shows that what we hear is influenced by what we see as we hear the person speaking; the auditory component of one sound is paired with the visual component of another sound, leading to the perception of a third sound.

 Disorders

 Some illusions occur as a result of an illness or a disorder.
 While these types of illusions are not shared with everyone, they are typical of each condition.
-For example, migraine sufferers often report fortification illusions.
+For example, people with migraines often report fortification illusions.